Maroon Alerts Frequently Asked Questions

 I don't have text messaging on my cell phone.
 Will I still be notified by email?

 Yes, the college will continue to use all-campus e-mails to notify the campus community of emergency situations.
 In weather cases, the college will also notify local news media as it has in the past.
-Maroon Alerts also offers an e-mail distribution also so even those who do not use text messaging can sign up for e-mail delivery of Maroon Alerts.
+Maroon Alerts also sends e-mail to everyone on campus via their Roanoke College email account.